DataVisuals/recover/README.md

 For more see the presentation [here](https://docs.google.com/presentation/d/1kT1nGTNE2-ZQID4UEP2t_JoTGPLpyhwWlXIDHPZ00Nk/edit?usp=sharing)

-# TODO

-## App

-- Replace the picker in the product not found page with a clickable set of images
-- Add mailto feature to the envelope icon on the product found page
-- Add lookup to the new packaging info service below

-## Packaging Info Service

-- Build a REST service to get and set product data assuming -
-    - Get takes an EAN and returns the packaging types
-    - Set takes a product id, product name and packaging type

-## Council Policy Service

-- Build a service that allows editing and retrieval of council policies by the 7 plastic types.

 ## Current features

 - Builds for IOS only currently, shouldn't be much work to get it working for android.